Configuring applications for Azure Rights Management

 For example, for Office applications, click the Help icon and enter search terms such as Rights Management or IRM.
 For the Azure Information Protection client for Windows, see the Azure Information Protection client user guide.

 After you have deployed Azure Information Protection for your organization, use the following information to configure applications, the Azure Information Protection client, and services.
-For example, Office applications such as Word 2016, Word 2013, and Word 2010.
-Also services such as Exchange Online (transport rules, data loss prevention, do not forward, and message encryption) and SharePoint Online (protected libraries).
+For example, Office applications such as Word 2019, Word 2016, and Word 2013.
+Also services such as Exchange Online (transport rules, data loss prevention, do not forward, and message encryption) and Microsoft SharePoint (protected libraries).
 For information about how these applications and services support the data protection service from Azure Information Protection, see How applications support the Azure Rights Management service.

-For information about supported versions and other requirements, see Requirements for Azure Rights Management.
+For information about supported versions and other requirements, see Requirements for Azure Information Protection.

 To configure on-premises servers such as Exchange Server and SharePoint Server, see Deploying the Azure Rights Management connector.